 The pelvic floor muscles are a small group of muscles which act like a muscular trampoline to support your bladder, uterus, bowel and abdominal contents when exercising, lifting, coughing or sneezing.
 They are located underneath your pelvis attaching from the pubic bone to the tailbone (coccyx).

-Healthy Strong Pelvic Floor Muscles:
+Pelvic Floor muscles

 - Prevent leaks from the bladder and bowel